Today's Articles

 Virginia Johnson

 Johnson moved to New York City and enrolled as a dance major at New York University.
 While a student there, she took a class with Arthur Mitchell and was invited to help start a ballet company with him.
-She became a founding member of Dance Theatre of Harlem in 1969 and was promoted to principal dancer.
+She became a founding member of the Dance Theatre of Harlem in 1969 and was promoted to principal dancer.
 She danced lead roles in AgonA Streetcar Named DesireCreole GiselleConcerto BaroccoAllegro BrillanteFall River LegendSwan LakeLes Biches, and Glen Tetley's Voluntaries.

 To Become a Dancer